Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Introduction

-We argue that this apparent tension indicates a richer dark sector structure.
-In this study, we demonstrate that this structure is naturally provided by a hidden SU(3) gauge theory.
-The composite spectrum of this theory contains not only the dark matter candidate and light mediator, but also a heavy scalar resonance.
-Strikingly, the masses of these composite states satisfy the relation $m_{\Phi_h} \approx 2m_\chi$ because of the dynamics, not as an input.
-This resonance provides a crucial enhancement of the annihilation cross-section during thermal freeze-out, decoupling the early universe annihilation rate from the late-time self-interaction strength and allowing both constraints to be satisfied simultaneously.
+In this study, we demonstrate that this tension can be resolved using minimal, two-mediator effective field theory (EFT).
+Alongside the light mediator $\phi$, which governs late-time self-interactions, we introduce a heavy scalar resonance $\Phi_h$ with mass $m_{\Phi_h} \approx 2m_\chi$.
+This resonance provides a crucial enhancement of the annihilation cross-section during thermal freeze-out, cleanly decoupling the early-universe annihilation rate from the late-time self-interaction strength and allowing both constraints to be satisfied simultaneously.
+The theoretical validity of combining resonant annihilation with long-range Sommerfeld forces has recently been established~\cite{Beneke2022}, providing a solid foundation for our approach.

-The concept of resonances is well-established in dark matter phenomenology and has been invoked to explain anomalies in self-interactions \cite{Csaki2022} or direct detection \cite{Bai2009}.
-Here, we identify a third application: resonant annihilation during thermal freeze-out, with the crucial distinction that in our framework, the resonance condition emerges from first principles rather than being imposed by hand.
-The theoretical validity of combining resonant annihilation with long-range Sommerfeld forces has recently been established \cite{Beneke2022}, providing a solid foundation for our approach.

-Our study transforms what initially appeared as inconsistency into a highly predictive and testable theory.
-Through detailed numerical scans using \texttt{micrOMEGAs} \cite{Alguero2023}, we verified that the theoretically predicted spectrum yields a viable dark matter scenario.
-The benchmark solution features dark matter with mass $m_\chi = 600$~GeV, a light mediator at $m_\phi = 15$~MeV, and a heavy resonance at $m_{\Phi_h} = 1201$~GeV, all of which emerge from a single confinement scale $\Lambda_H \approx 2.5$~TeV.
-This leads to sharp experimental signatures, including a narrow resonance at 1.2~TeV accessible at the LHC \cite{Sirunyan2019} and distinctive velocity-dependent interactions in astrophysical systems \cite{Harvey2015}.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:framework} presents areview of the theoretical framework of the extended scalar sector.
-Section~\ref{sec:constraints_and_tension} quantitatively demonstrates tension in the minimal models.
-Section~\ref{sec:results} contains our main phenomenological results, detailing the optimization procedure and the properties of the viable benchmark point.
-Section~\ref{sec:phenomenology} presents the experimental implications of this study.
-Section~\ref{sec:uv_origin} presents the fundamental origin of our framework from strongly-coupled gauge theory, showing how all the required features emerge naturally.
-In Section~\ref{sec:conclusion}, we conclude with a discussion of the broader implications of deriving 95\% of the universe from a single underlying theory.